zaknye/xcel_itron2mqtt/README.md

     --entrypoint /bin/bash \
     xcel_itron2mqtt:latest
 ```

+Alternatively, the `docker-compose.yaml` will allow you to bring a up an ephemeral MQTT broker along with the xcel_itron2mqtt container.
+Simply copy `.env.sample` to `.env`, update variables there as needed, and run `docker compose up`.
+You can then use `docker exec -it xcel_itron2mqtt /bin/bash` to attach to the running container.
 ## Contributing

 Please feel free to create an issue with a feature request, bug, or any other comments you have on the software found here.